bmkuter/EC601/Project_1/README.md

 -As an apartment user, I want to be able to grow my own herbs in my basement apartment that has limited lighting.
 -As a household user in northern Minnesota, I want to have fresh tomatoes, lettuce, & other produce for my family readily available.
 -As a community manager, I want to supply my coop with low-cost exotic produce that normally can't be found locally, or is normally prohibitively expensive.
+-As someone without a green thumb, I want a device that I will reliably grow produce without my intervention.
+-As someone with a variety of tastes, I want a modular system that can expand to fit my personal needs.
+-As someone already with a garden, I want something simple and small to supplement my garden that can grow more specialised produce.
+-As a DIY'er, I want something I can make and understand with off-the-shelf components.
+-As a health nut, I want a sytem that allows me to control exactly what goes into my body and how it grows.
+-As an environmentalist, I want something that is efficient and green.

 <h3>Open Source Resources</h3>